mbhulin/OrientTutorial/develop_the_schema_for_objects.md

 ```

 At last we define the edge classes:
 * IS_A is the relationship between objects and object instances.
+This edge class alreadyexists for locations.
 * PROB_IS_AT stores the probability of an object beeing at a location, position or another object.
 Therefore this edge class has some sort of probability as a property.
 In fact not a probability but a score is stored.
 Additionally a hight may be stored as information at which level an object can be found e. g. in a cupboard or on a shelf.
 * IS_PART_OF models aggregation when complex objects are composed of other objects.
+This edge class alreadyexists for locations.

 ```java
 OrientEdgeType is_part_of = db.createEdgeType("IS_PART_OF");